One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Discussion

 \section{Discussion}

-Our analyses provide novel and nuanced insights into the effects that the quarantine and the restriction had on the core users of TD.
+Our analyses provide novel and nuanced insights into the effects that the quarantine and the restriction had on the core users of \subr{The\_Donald}.
 Overall, the two interventions had comparable effects, although with different magnitudes.
 In particular, at the user level both the quarantine and the restriction: (\textit{i}) strongly reduced user activity, (\textit{ii}) slightly increased the diversity of the subreddits in which users participated, (\textit{iii}) very slightly reduced user toxicity, and (\textit{iv}) led users to share less factual and more politically biased news, especially towards the right side of the political spectrum.
-For each of these effects, we found that the restriction had a stronger impact than the quarantine.
+For each of these effects, we found that the restriction had a stronger impact than the quarantine, as demonstrated by the larger median values reported in Table~\ref{tab:change_summary} for effects of both interventions (Pre-Q/Post-R) with respect to those of the quarantine (Pre-Q/Post-Q).
 These user-level results mostly confirm previous ones obtained at the community level for the same moderation interventions~\cite{horta2021platform,chandrasekharan2022quarantined,trujillo2022make,shen2022tale}.
+In addition, our analyses also allow to provide answers to our RQ.